Postprocessing with a Greedy Solver#

 Typically, Ocean tools do some minimal, implicit postprocessing; for example, when you use embedding tools to map problem variables to qubits, broken chains (differing states of the qubits representing a variable) may be resolved by majority vote: Ocean sets the variable’s value based on the state returned from the majority of the qubits in the chain.
 You can often improve results, at a low cost of classical processing time, by postprocessing.

-dwave-greedy provides an implementation of a steepest-descent solver, SteepestDescentSolver, for binary quadratic models.
+dwave-samplers provides an implementation of a steepest-descent solver, SteepestDescentSolver, for binary quadratic models.
 This example runs this classical algorithm initialized from QPU samples to find minima in the samples’ neighbourhoods.

 The purpose of this example is to illustrate the benefit of postprocessing results from non-deterministic samplers such as quantum computers.